foodsafetylab/Pinto-and-Jung-2024-Lit-Review/README.md

 ## Accessing Supplementary Materials
 The supplemental materials, found in the [Supplementary Materials](https://github.com/foodsafetylab/Pinto-and-Jung-2024-Lit-Review/tree/main/Supplementary%20Materials) folder for this manuscript include a supplementary materials document and two master Excel spreadsheets: one for the parameter estimates extracted for STEC and one for _L. monocytogenes_.
 Clicking on each excel file will prompt you to download the file.

-## Accessing PDFs from Citations
+## Accessing PDFs for Citations from Webpages or Reports

-To aid those reading our manuscript, we have provided the PDFs in a folder on this repository for references which do not have a DOI.
-Documents are named according to their in-text citation and title of document or report (e.g., FDA 2022a - Title of Document or Report)
+To aid those in accessing the references cited in our manuscript that do not have DOIs, such as government webpages, reports, etc., we have provided the PDFs in a folder here: [PDFs for Citations](https://github.com/foodsafetylab/Pinto-and-Jung-2024-Lit-Review/tree/main/PDFs%20for%20Citations).
+Documents are named according to their in-text citation and title of document or report (e.g., FDA 2022a - Food Code)

 ## Citation
 [Pending]